KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 └── README.md

 ```

+### Credits
+The code in code/environments/mc_model/lob_utils/ as well as code/environments/mc_model/mc_lob_simulation_class.py was entirely written by our supervisor at SEB, Hanna Hultin, who kindly let us use her codebase.
+You can check her licentiate thesis out [here](google.com).
+LÄNK!
+Her code for the Markov chain LOB model is based on the work by Hult and Kiessling (Hult, H., & Kiessling, J. (2010).
+Algorithmic trading with Markov chains.).

 --------

-## Our contact information
+## Our contact information :mailbox:
-If you want to contact us to discuss our thesis, reinforcement learning, machine learning, algorithmic trading, or anything else, feel free to send us an email or add us on LinkedIn!
+If you want to contact us to discuss our thesis, reinforcement learning, machine learning, algorithmic trading, or anything else, feel free to add us on LinkedIn!
 |        | Linkedin                              |
 |--------|--------------------------------|
 | Simon  | [linkedin.com/in/simoncarlsson](linkedin.com/in/simoncarlsson) |